aforoughi1/IntelligentOne/README.md

 #### The Linearly Separability test

-Certain classification algorithms, such as Support Vector Machines (SVM) and logistic regression, are designed to separate data points by constructing a linear decision boundary (hyperplane) between classes.
+Certain **classification algorithms**, such as **Support Vector Machines** (SVM) and **logistic regression**, are designed to separate data points by constructing a **linear decision boundary** (hyperplane) between classes.

-To assess whether a dataset is linearly separable, one can analyze the geometry of the data by constructing convex hulls for each class.
+To assess whether a dataset is **linearly separable**, one can analyze the geometry of the data by constructing **convex hulls** for each class.
 If the convex hulls do not intersect, it suggests that a linear separation is feasible.
 Conversely, overlapping hulls may indicate the need for more complex or non-linear classification techniques.

 ![The CH](/images/IntelligentOneScreenshot18.png)